dbochicchio/vera-VirtualDevices/README.md

 It's intended to be used with Tasmota, Shelly or any similar device, or with a companion hub (Home Assistant, domoticz, Zway Server, etc).
 This could be used to simulate the entire set of options, still using a native interface and native services, with 100% compatibility to external plug-ins or code.

-Partially based with permission on [Yeelight-Vera](https://github.com/toggledbits/Yeelight-Vera) by Patrick Rigney (aka toggledbits).
+RGB virtual devices are partially based with permission on [Yeelight-Vera](https://github.com/toggledbits/Yeelight-Vera) by Patrick Rigney (aka rigpapa on Vera's forums).

 # Installation via MiOS App Store
 The files are available via MiOS App Store.
 Plug-in ID is 9281 if you want to install it manually.